-If your iPad Pro device is completely dead, you cannot determine if it charges or not.
+If your iPad Pro device is completely dead, you cannot determine if it charges or not (what if iPad keeps freezing).
 Well, you can see a lightning bolt icon in the menu bar (or on the device’s lock screen).
 However, this could be noticed only if the device is turned on.

 First, you should charge your device for about half an hour at the least.
 Then, you should try to power it on using the top button.
 As a result, you will be able to see the usual “Low Power” screen.
 That usually comes with a red battery icon.

 The respective iPad Pro will show a white cable on your low power screen if it doesn’t charge.
 However, if the device is charging, only the red battery icon will be visible.